 FEBS Fellowship types

-FEBS currently offers Short-Term Fellowships, Summer Fellowships, Collaborative Developmental Scholarships and Ukrainian Short-term Fellowships.
+FEBS currently offers Short-Term Fellowships, Summer Fellowships, Collaborative Developmental Scholarships and Ukrainian Short-term Fellowships to scientists in the FEBS area.
 With the launch of the new FEBS Excellence Award scheme in 2021, the previous FEBS Long-Term Fellowships scheme is now closed to new applications.

 - Short-Term Fellowships are for scientists who have obtained their PhD degree within the past six years, and PhD students who have at least one published paper as a main author in an international scientific journal.
 Apply any time.

 - Summer Fellowships are for PhD students and Master’s students.
 Apply by 1 May each year (the call normally opens in February).

 - Collaborative Developmental Scholarships are for PhD students or early/mid-career PhD holders in certain disadvantaged FEBS countries.
 Apply any time.

 - Ukrainian Short-Term Fellowships are for active molecular life scientists from Ukraine who have a PhD.
 Apply any time.

 All these FEBS Fellowships are stipends from FEBS for researchers studying or working in a FEBS country and wishing to move to a different country in the FEBS area for the duration of the Fellowship.
 Candidates for Short-Term Fellowships and Collaborative Developmental Scholarships also need to be a member of one of the FEBS Constituent Societies.
 The research stay is arranged by the applicant in collaboration with the host lab.

 General FEBS Fellowships application information